 - The Applicant is focused on animal welfare and this creates a management burden.
 The modern farm buildings at Winterhill Farm have been designed to provide a natural environment that ensures sufficient warmth, shelter and ventilation as necessary.
 The Farm Animal Welfare Council defines five ideals, known as the 'Five Freedoms', by which animal welfare should be tested.
 They state that farm animals should have freedom from fear and distress; freedom from fear of pain, injury and disease; freedom from hunger and thirst; freedom from discomfort; and freedom to express normal behaviour. - Each animal has easy access to both food and water.
-When the sheep are housed, they have bedding regularly replenished to ensure the highest standards of hygiene and animal cleanliness.
-The animals are kept on straw yards which are emptied periodically as and when required.
-The farm yard manure is then cleared and spread onto the land farmed by the Applicant, and this spreading is in accordance with the environmental cross-compliance regulations which the Applicant is bound to comply with in order to be eligible for the Basic Farm Payment subsidy scheme.
+All the animals that are housed have bedding regularly replenished to ensure the highest standards of hygiene and animal cleanliness.
+The sheep are kept on straw yards which are emptied periodically as and when required and the calves have their straw bedding topped up regularly then cleaned out thoroughly between each batch.
+The farm yard manure created is spread onto the land farmed by the Applicant, and this spreading is in accordance with the environmental crosscompliance regulations which the Applicant is bound to comply with in order to be eligible for the Basic Farm Payment subsidy scheme.